 Therefore, all directors must acquire the necessary DIN number.

-• If a proposed name is not available, the applicant has to apply for a fresh name.
+- If a proposed name is not available, the applicant has to apply for a fresh name.
 After approval, the Registrar will issue the name availability letter.
-The Registrar may reserve the name for a period of twenty days from the date of approval in the case of a new company
+The Registrar may reserve the name for twenty days from the date of approval in the case of a new company.

 Form No. INC 1 32

-• File Form No. INC 1 32: Along with necessary documents.
+- File Form No. INC 1 32: Along with necessary documents.
 Post the scrutiny of documents by the Registrar and Receipt Certificate of Incorporation.
 We have the approval of the name.
-Additionally, the applicants file an application in Form No. INC 32 for incorporation with the Registrar of Companies.
+Additionally, the applicants apply Form No. INC 32 for incorporation with the Registrar of Companies.

 For this purpose, the company needs to prepare a memorandum of Association and Articles of Association, if it has not already.
 As per the Indian Stamps Act, stamping is completed.
 Besides that, the stamp duty can be paid electronically on the Ministry of Corporate Affairs portal.
 7 members in the case of a public company, two in the case of a private company and one in the case of One Person Company sign the memorandum/articles.